graphprotocol/graph-improvement-proposals/gips/0000-template.md

 Title: <The title of this GIP>
 Authors: <A list of authors.
 Include full name or pseudonym.
 At least one author must have valid contact information provided in angle brackets.>
 Created: <The date the GIP was created.>
 Stage: <The current stage of the proposal.
-Specified by the author and confirmed by editors by virtue of a GIP being accepted into the main branch of the GitHub repo.>
+Specified by the author and confirmed by editors by virtue of a GIP being accepted into the main branch of the GitHub repo.
+See GIP-0001 for the possible stages and process.>
 Discussions-To: <The forum post where this proposal is discussed.>
 Category: <(Optional) The type of GIP or GRP.
 This field should be left blank for GRCs.
 Valid types are "Protocol Logic," "Protocol Interfaces," "Subgraph API," "Process," "Economic Parameters," and "Protocol Charters".>
 Depends-On: <(Optional) A list of GIPs that this GIP depends on.
 If some other type of dependency exists, include a reference link here and an explanation in the body of the GIP.>